follnoob/pyed/README.md

 ## Bugs

-- Windows dosen't support wx default shortcuts
+- Windows: no support of wx default shortcuts and images

 ## Author and License